buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcExternalReferenceResource/Entities/IfcClassificationReference.md

 # IfcClassificationReference

-An _IfcClassificationReference_ is a reference into a classification system or source (see _IfcClassification_) for a specific classification key (or notation).
+An _IfcClassificationReference_ is a reference into a classification system or source (see _IfcClassification_) for a specific classification key (or notation).<!-- end of definition -->

 The inherited attributes have the following meaning: